Play therapy

 Varenya Kuhathaas, MSW, RSW, is a Registered Social Worker, Registered Play Therapist with the Canadian Association for Play Therapy, and EMDR-trained therapist offering therapy for children ages 6-10, preteens, teens, adults, couples, and families across Ontario.

-Varenya's work is grounded in warmth, curiosity, and care that adapts to the person in front of her.
-She supports clients navigating anxiety, depression, trauma, grief, ADHD and executive functioning, emotional regulation, parenting stress, family transitions, attachment-based concerns, cultural identity, and relationship stress.
+Varenya works with children, preteens, teens, adults, couples, parents, and families navigating anxiety, depression, trauma, grief, ADHD and executive functioning, emotional regulation, parenting stress, family transitions, attachment-based concerns, cultural identity, and relationship stress.

 Therapy with Varenya may include reflection, coping tools, body and emotion awareness, caregiver consultation, creative strategies, trauma-informed processing, EMDR when clinically appropriate, and approaches informed by CBT, DBT, and Emotionally Focused Therapy (EFT).